 Peak: During the irrational exuberance phase, politicians continue to ignore fiscal policy.
-They would be smart to pursue contractionary fiscal policy to avoid the peak.
+They would be smart to pursue a contractionary fiscal policy to avoid the peak.
 But politicians don't get re-elected when they either raise taxes or cut spending.

 Trough: By this point, there is so much outcry among voters that the elected officials must do something to turn things around.
 That was successfully done in 2009 with the Economic Stimulus Act that ended the Great Recession.